-When I myself was diagnosed with autism at fifteen years old (three of my younger siblings were diagnosed in 2005 also), I felt quite alone and excluded from most autism programs.
+When I was diagnosed with autism at fifteen years old (three of my younger siblings were diagnosed in 2005 also), I felt quite alone and excluded from most autism programs.
 What was known about autism twelve years ago wasn’t nearly as much as today.
 Many autistic support groups had a cut-off age, and it was rare to come across an article that didn’t describe autism as a ‘childhood’ condition.
 Very often people would get puzzled when they heard that I was autistic and would ask “Haven’t you outgrown that yet”?
 In truth autism can’t ever be outgrown.
-If a person becomes higher functioning as they get older, all it means is that conscious exercises they’ve learned have become habitual.
+If a person’s support needs (that aren’t age related) lessen as they get older, all it means is that conscious exercises they’ve learned have become habitual.

 At the time when I was diagnosed with autism I was told that I’d never be able to work due to my anxiety level.
 Anxiety certainly has hindered me.
 Yet it’s been my dream to be a public speaker and writer, as well as being able to do all I can to create a support group for every autistic person in the age group that tends to get overlooked the most.